Instructions for Using Interactive Forms

 The logs labeled as ‘interactive’ display both the ‘front’ and ‘back’ sides of the logs on one page.
 These are provided in both PDF format and in MS Word format which will allow a user to save a partially completed log and update it as necessary.

-These fully interactive logs may be uploaded to a library‘s web site so that librarians and teens may use them at the library, or teens and their families may access them remotely from home.
-Teens and their families accessing the logs remotely may begin recording their reading as soon as summer vacation begins, whether or not they visit the local library.
-Teens may enter the name of the local library, their name and age, titles read or the total time spent reading, and the last day to turn in the log.
+These fully interactive logs may be uploaded to a library‘s web site so that librarians and children may use them at the library, or children and their families may access them remotely from home.
+Children and their families accessing the logs remotely may begin recording their reading as soon as summer vacation begins, whether or not they visit the local library.
+Children may enter the name of the local library, their name and age, titles read or the total time spent reading, and the last day to turn in the log.
 They may also enter the titles of the books they read, or the amount of time they read throughout the summer.
-Teens may save these logs to their personal computers, and they may print them.
+Children may save these logs to their personal computers, and they may print them.